 A photo taken from space by NASA focuses directly on the South Pole on the continent of Antarctica.

 From the late 19th century until 1916, explorers across the world were engaged in a race to see who would first reach the South Pole.
 In 1902, the British explorer Captain Robert Falcon Scott led an expedition to Antarctica with Ernest Shackleton and Edward Wilson.
 They were forced to abandon the adventure because of the harsh conditions and scurvy.
-Five years later, Shackleton attempted to travel to the South Pole, but within 97 mi (156 km) of the South Pole, his supplies dwindled and he had to abandon the effort.
+Five years later, Shackleton attempted to travel to the South Pole, but within 97 mile (156 kilometer) of the South Pole, his supplies dwindled and he had to abandon the effort.

-On December 17, 1911, the Norwegian explorer Roald Amundsen and his team of four were the first to reach the heralded South Pole.
-Almost one month later, on January 18, Captain Scott and his team successfully reached the South Pole but found the claim marker the Norwegians had left.
+On December 17, 1911, the Norwegian explorer Roald Amundsen and his team of 4 were the first to reach the heralded South Pole.
+Almost 1 month later, on January 18, Captain Scott and his team successfully reached the South Pole but found the claim marker the Norwegians had left.
 The Norwegians left the ice continent ahead of the British explorers and from Tasmania sent a telegram proclaiming to the world that they had found the South Pole.
 Scott and his crew, unfortunately, died from the harsh conditions and lack of food, while heading back to the coast.
 No humans set foot on the South Pole again until 1956.

 From July 1957 to December 1958, 12 nations established over 60 polar stations in Antarctica.
 In 1959, the Antarctica Treaty was created by the nations having an interest in the continent.
 It outlined certain conditions in maintaining the natural environment, and stated that the land could only be used for peaceful purposes.
 Nuclear testing was outlawed as well as dumping nuclear waste.
-By 1961, the terms of the treaty were made into international law, and since then, seven nations’ claims of sovereignty of the Antarctic have been suspended.
+By 1961, the terms of the treaty were made into international law, and since then, 7 nations’ claims of sovereignty of the Antarctic have been suspended.
 Dotted across the continent are polar stations; it is obvious that Antarctica has become a haven for explorers and scientists.